 A Guide to Good Digestion Part 1: Digestion begins at the mouth

-By Holistic Nutritionist Lydia
+By Lydia Irving

 A healthy gut is essential for wellbeing.
 Duh, right?
 It’s only something we’ve known about for 2,000 years!
 As the ‘Father of Medicine’, Hippocrates, famously said “All disease begins in the gut”.
 The opposite is also true: good health also starts with the gut.